Charles Schwab Intelligent Portfolios Pricing Charles Schwab rating

 • Revocable Living Trust: Single Trustee, Two Trustees

-To fund your account, you can link an outside checking account, deposit funds at a retail Charles Schwab location or even roll it over from your existing investment accounts.
+To fund your account, you can link an external checking account, deposit money at a Charles Schwab branch, or roll over assets from existing investment accounts.

 Schwab Robo Advisor Pros